 In the ever-evolving landscape of data-driven decision-making, two terms that often surface are Business Intelligence and Data Analytics.
 While they share a common goal of extracting insights from data, they are distinct disciplines with unique methodologies, objectives, and applications.

-This blog post aims to provide a comprehensive exploration of Business Intelligence vs Data Analytics, shedding light on their differences, similarities, and how they complement each other in the modern business ecosystem.
+This blog post aims to comprehensively explore business intelligence vs. data analytics, shedding light on their differences and similarities and how they complement each other in the modern business ecosystem.

-BI systems typically rely on structured data from internal sources like databases, spreadsheets, and ERP systems.
+BI systems typically rely on structured data from internal sources like databases, spreadsheets, and ERP software.
 This data is cleaned, organized, and transformed into easy-to-understand reports and dashboards.

 BI’s primary purpose is to offer a descriptive view of past and present data, answering questions like “What happened?” and “How is the business performing?”
 It helps in monitoring key performance indicators (KPIs) and tracking progress towards business goals.